Bayinnaung's Bell Inscription: The text and English translation by Nai Bee Htaw Monzel

 On the 3rd waning day of Chaitra, Pisces, Aansā 15, Saturday the king arrived with a force at Ba Cah.
-The king of Monland also, marched with the army of elephants, cavalry, infantry with the masses of soldiers and military commanders and arrived with a force at Ba Cah.
+The king of Monland also marched with the army of elephants, cavalry, and infantry with the masses of soldiers and military commanders and arrived with a force at Ba Cah.
 On that day the two kings fought each other.
 The king of Monland mounted on an elephant Cet Chan and fought the king's army.
 All Burman and Shan (soldiers) ran away.